access-ci-org/Basic_Cluster/doc/README.md

 'Configure->General'.
 The same goes for the 'host-only' network.

 Configure the internal network interface to have address 10.0.0.1, netmask /24 and gateway 0.0.0.0 - the headnode will act as router for the compute nodes.
+(To remove?)

 /24 is important, so that Warewulf will see the compute nodes as existing on the same network as the headnode interface!!!
 Don't forget to also check the